xsolla/store-android-sdk/README.md

-# Xsolla Store Android Asset
+# Xsolla Login Android Asset

-**Xsolla Store Android Asset** is used to integrate Xsolla products with Android apps.
+**Xsolla Login Android Asset** is used to integrate Xsolla Login, a single sign-on tool that uses API methods to authenticate and secure user passwords.
+This creates a seamless one-click registration experience players can use for fast and safe transactions across all of your games.
+Create a  [Publisher Account](https://publisher.xsolla.com/signup?store_type=sdk) with Xsolla to get started.
 The asset includes the following SDKs:

 * Xsolla Login Android SDK

 ## Install
 The library is available both in Maven Central and JCenter.
-To start using it add this line to your `build.gradle` dependencies file:
+To start using it, add this line to your `build.gradle` dependencies file:

 ```groovy
 // TODO Publish to Maven Central and JCenter